alebilas/webscraping_project/README.md

 #### Selenium
 -----
 In terminal go to location where the BS project script is saved, e.g. cd .\selenium (after running the first code).
-The execute*:
+The execute:

 python3 .\scrape_selenium.py

-* You will need credentials provided at the top of the README.md file to execute the script.
+You will need credentials provided at the top of the README.md file to execute the script.